 TECH TALENT PROGRAM DESIGN

-To maintain a high bar, technical roles require an evaluation of skills to make sure they can meet expectations.
+Technical roles require an evaluation of skills to make sure they can meet expectations at their designated level.
 When a company is small this is easy to manage, but at a certain stage of growth these processes can get bureaucratic, misaligned, and/or bottleneck at a certain level.
-The solution is to establish a lightweight technical assessment process that results in congruence between hire and promote.
+The solution is a lightweight technical assessment to align hire and promote processes.

-Employees in technical roles have different concerns than their non-technical peers making the traditional engagement survey approach less effective.
+Technical roles have different concerns than their non-technical peers making the traditional engagement survey approach less effective.
 To take the right actions, leaders need to understand what engineers are dealing with.
-They need context - specific questions diving into how development projects are managed, source code quality, business prioritization vs. engineering backlog, DevOps impact, and other issues that make delivering new features a challenge.
+They need context - specific questions diving into what slows engineers down, how effectively technology projects are managed, source code quality, business prioritization vs. engineering backlog, testing, DevOps, and other issues that make delivering new features a challenge.
 How questions are asked also matters.
 Engineers respond best to clear, actionable statements.
 Results need to be shared openly to build trust.

 Engineering problems caused by a poor organization model can be easy to resolve.
 Determining what systems a team owns and how many engineers can be hired is only the first step.
 It's important to think through the ideal engineering team composition for the mission.
 Not all layers of management need to be technical.
 Knowing where to place a PM/TPM, Product Manager, and/or Sr. Engineer can enhance productivity.
 Deciding on the right QA and Support strategy is critical, as the wrong approach may unnecessarily slow down product launches and cause other problems..